InfoSecInnovations/concierge/README.md

 ## Update to new release

+If running a version prior to 0.3.0 you should delete the files you cloned from the repository, remove the related Docker containers and proceed with a fresh install following the instructions above.

 ### Quick install

 If using the virtual environment, make sure to activate it before proceeding.